 Hello!
-We would like to invite up to five CSYO/Nouveau students to participate in a collaborative composition project called “Cincinnati, From Scratch”.
+We would like to invite up to eight CSYO/Nouveau students to participate in a collaborative composition project called “Cincinnati, From Scratch”.
 Over the course of the project, students will learn about extended techniques, dive into an overview of non-traditional notational styles, and ultimately write a short solo or duo piece of their own.
 At the end of the project, teaching artists Joe Bricker (percussion) and Hannah Christiansen (violin) will premiere the new pieces and professionally record all of the student works; students are invited to attend the recording sessions in-person for maximum creative input in bringing their pieces to life.
-Check out the 2024 Spring and Fall recordings to see pieces from previous students!
+Check out these recordings from Spring 2025, Fall 2024, and Spring 2024 and recordings to see pieces from previous students!

 HOW WILL THIS WORK?

-The first four sessions will be focused on learning about different styles of notated and non-notated music and modern performance technique.
-The remaining four sessions will be one-on-one work with teaching artists/contemporary performers Joe Bricker and Hannah Christiansen as you write pieces for your instruments.
+The first six sessions will be focused on learning about different styles of notated and non-notated music and modern performance technique.
+The remaining five sessions will be one-on-one work with teaching artists/contemporary performers Joe Bricker and Hannah Christiansen as you write pieces for some combination of violin and percussion instruments.

 WHAT IF I’VE NEVER WRITTEN MUSIC BEFORE?